OllyButters/puma/README.md

 The technical documentation with screenshots is at: [https://github.com/OllyButters/puma/wiki](https://github.com/OllyButters/puma/wiki)

-A demo with restricted analytics and functionality is at: [http://d2k-puma.ncl.ac.uk/hdruk/](http://d2k-puma.ncl.ac.uk/hdruk/)
+A demo with some of the functionality is at: [https://ollybutters.github.io/puma](https://ollybutters.github.io/puma)

 ## Running the code